cskinfill/s3-connector/example1/README.txt

    - The UploadFlow downloads the file to upload to s3 using an http endpoint
    - The S3 Connector uploads the returned input stream.
 It recognizes that such input stream has http metadata, so not passing the content length has no performance penalties
+   - A list with the versions at the bucket is returned

 WHAT HAS NOT BEEN DEMO:
-    Deletion operations over buckets and objects, object copying and bucket and versioning listing.
+    Deletion operations over buckets and objects, object copying and bucket and bucket listing.